Focaccia style lagana is based on the Greek flatbread but with the addition of olives and sundried tomatoes mixed in the dough.

 You can prepare the dough using a stand mixer or by hand.

-In the second piece of dough, I added some pitted olives, 2 spring onions with part of the green leaves, some sun-dried tomatoes and rosemary.
+In the second piece of dough, I added some pitted koroneikes olives, 2 spring onions with part of the green leaves, some sun-dried tomatoes and rosemary.

-The Koroneiki is an olive cultivar from Greece primarily used in olive oil production
+The Koroneiki is an olive cultivar from Greece primarily used in olive oil production.

 While preheating the oven, I added a baking tin filled with water to boil and make steam.
 I left it inside until the flatbreads were baked.